GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 ## API
 oxd implements the [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) and [UMA 2.0](https://docs.kantarainitiative.org/uma/wg/oauth-uma-grant-2.0-05.html) profiles of OAuth 2.0.

-- The [oxd OpenID Connect APIs](./api/index.md#openid-connect-authentication) can be used to send a user to an OpenID Connect Provider (OP) for authentication and to gather identity information about the user.
+- The [oxd OpenID Connect APIs](./api/index.md#openid-connect-authentication) can be used to send a user to an OpenID Connect Provider (OP) for authentication and to gather identity information ("claims") about the user.

 - The [oxd UMA APIs](./api/index.md#uma-2-authorization) can be used to send a user to an UMA Authorization Server (AS) for access management policy enforcement, for example to centrally manage which people (or software clients) can access which web pages and APIs.